DyHealthNet/NApy/README.md

 - **One-way-ANOVA:** The function `napy.anova(cat_data, cont_data, nan_value=-999.0, axis=0, threads=1, check_data=False, return_types=[], use_numba=True)` runs ANOVA tests between all pairwise combinations of variables from `cat_data` and `cont_data`.
 It returns the effect sizes, statistic values, and P-values as declared in the parameter `return_types` (with two-sided P-values based on the computed F statistic value).
 Missing values are pairwisely ignored.
 Categories need to be integer-encoded in ascending order starting from zero.
 In case some category should no longer be present due to missing values, this will lead to the F-statistic being undefined and will hence return `numpy.nan` for the respective pair of variables.
 The same happens in case a variable should only consist of one category.
 The function takes the following arguments:

-  - cat_data [np.ndarray]: Numpy 2D array storing categorical variables data.
+  - cat_data [np.ndarray, torch.Tensor, pd.DataFrame]: 2D table storing categorical variables data.
-  - cont_data [np.ndarray]: Numpy 2D array storing continuous variables data.
+  - cont_data [np.ndarray, torch.Tensor, pd.DataFrame]: 2D table storing continuous variables data.
   - axis [int, default=0]: Whether to consider rows in both input matrices as variables (axis=0) or columns (axis=1).
   - threads [int, default=1]: How many threads to use in parallel computations.
   - check_data [bool, default=False]: Whether or not to perform additional checks on the format of categorical input data.
 It introduces a slight overhead in runtime.